bugmakerrrrrr/text-embeddings-for-opensearch/README.md

 pip3 install -r requirements.txt
 ```

-The script assumes that a local Elasticsearch node is running and able to connect.
+The script assumes that a OpenSearch node is running and able to connect.
 Instructions on how
-to download and run Elasticsearch can be found [here](https://www.elastic.co/downloads/elasticsearch).
+to download and run OpenSearch can be found [here](https://opensearch.org/).
-Note that **Elasticsearch 7.3 or higher** is required in order to use the vector functions, and that
+Note that **k-NN plugin** is required in order to use the vector functions.
-the cluster must be running the default (not oss) distribution.

 Finally, the script can be run through